Chrisclone/CatSite/README.md

 # CatSite
-This will be a site where some cats can be searched and saved.
+This generates random cats at the touch of a button.